bkuhlmann/milestoner/README.md

       - Refactored
     :git_tag_sign: false

+Feel free to take this default configuration, modify, and save as your own custom `configuration.yml`.

-Each `.milestonerrc` setting can be configured as follows:
+The `configuration.yml` file can be configured as follows:

 - `version`: Useful if desired to have the current version checked into source code per project.
 The version, if set, will be used to tag the repository.
 If the version is a duplicate, an error will